AI-secure/COVID-Announcement/README.md

 COVID-Announcement-Twitter dataset contains different strategies announced by different companies on Twitter for their response to the COVID-19.
-There are 937 announcements from 51 companies.
+There are 937 announcements from 51 tech companies.
 Each announcement consist of information including

  - Date of announcement
  - Company's username